Overnight Experiences Alice Springs

 - Hike the Valley of the Winds or Walpa Gorge

-Day 3: Kings Canyon to Uluru/ to Ayers Rock/Yulara or Alice Springs
+Day 3: Kings Canyon to Alice Springs or Ayers Rock/Yulara

 INCLUSIONS:

-- Includes: 2 x breakfast, 3 x lunch, 2 x dinner
+- Includes: 2 x Breakfasts, 3 x Lunches, 2 x Dinners (guest participation)

 - Guided bush walks (~9km, subject to fitness level)